Coronavirus digest: 7 members of England cricket team test positive | DW | 06.07.2021

 Spectators from overseas have already been banned and domestic spectators will be limited to 50% of capacity.

-Talks on spectators at the Olympic will be held on Thursday with International Olympic Committee (IOC) President Thomas Bach and the governor of Tokyo attending.
+Talks on spectator numbers at the Olympics will be held on Thursday with International Olympic Committee (IOC) President Thomas Bach and the governor of Tokyo attending.

 The games are set to begin on July 23 and Japanese and Olympic officials are facing heavy criticism with Tokyo and other parts of Japan under COVID restrictions amid continued high case numbers.

-Indonesia's Health Ministry on Tuesday reported 31,189 new COVID infections and 728 deaths on Tuesday, both record daily increases.
+Indonesia's Health Ministry on Tuesday reported 31,189 new COVID-19 infections and 728 deaths on Tuesday, both record daily increases.

-The delta variant has rapidly pushed up case numbers in Indonesia, leaving hospitals in a critical state and facing a shortage of oxygen to treat COVID patients.
+The delta variant has rapidly pushed up case numbers in Indonesia, leaving hospitals in a critical state and facing a shortage of oxygen to treat COVID-19 patients.

 The government has imposed a strict lockdown on the large islands of Java and Bali.